AxisCommunications/acap-native-sdk-examples/object-detection/README.md

 ## Designing the application

-The whole principle is similar to the [tensorflow-to-larod](../tensorflow-to-larod).
-In this example, the original video has a resolution of 1920x1080, while the input size of MobileNet SSD COCO requires a input size of 300x300, so we set up two different streams, one is for MobileNet model, another is used to crop a higher resolution jpg image.
+The whole principle is similar to the [vdo-larod](../vdo-larod).
+In this example, the original stream has a resolution of 1920x1080, while MobileNet SSD COCO requires an input size of 300x300, so we set up two different streams: one is for MobileNet model, another is used to crop a higher resolution jpg image.

-### Setting up the MobileNet Stream
+### Setting up the MobileNet stream

 There are two methods used to obtain a proper resolution.
 The [chooseStreamResolution](app/imgprovider.c#L221) method is used to select the smallest stream and assign them into streamWidth and streamHeight.